Metallic state in bosonic systems with continuously degenerate minima: Introduction

 In this paper we focus on a homogeneous, interacting system of Rashba SO coupled pseudospin-$\half$ bosons.
 The pseudospin degree of freedom is associated with internal levels of an atom.
 An SOC between these pseudospin states is generated by dressing them with photons through the Raman effect \cite{Lin2011}.
 In these experimental setups an anisotropic SOC, which may be interpreted as an equal mixture of Rashba and Dresselhaus SOC, is more readily generated, and it leads to a doubly degenerate dispersion minima along the direction of the counter-propagating laser beams.
 Therefore, for their immediate experimental relevance, systems with such extremely anisotropic SOC have been extensively investigated \cite{Li2014}.
 It is comparatively more complicated to realize an isotropic SOC with only Rashba or Dresselhaus terms due to the higher symmetry of the SOC \cite{Juzeliunas2010, Campbell2011,Sau2011,Xu2012,Anderson2013,Xu2013}.
-In the presence of isotropic SOC, however, a qualitatively novel situation arises with the dispersion obtaining a continuously degenerate minima along a ring in $d=2$ (Rashba SOC), and a spherical shell in $d=3$ (Weyl SOC) \cite{Anderson2012}.
-For concreteness let us consider a non-relativistic Hamiltonian of $\mc N$ bosons in two space dimensions, in the presence of Rashba SOC (we choose units in which $\hbar = 1$),
+In the presence of isotropic SOC, however, a qualitatively novel situation arises with the dispersion obtaining a continuously degenerate minima along a ring in space dimensions $d=2$ (Rashba SOC), and a spherical shell in $d=3$ (Weyl SOC) \cite{Anderson2012}.
+We note that the existence of such a branch of the dispersion is a general property of spinful bosons, and the analysis developed here can be applied to a spin-$S$ bosonic system within a suitably chosen parameter regime.
+Since we consider the asymptotic low energy behavior of the system which is controlled by the lowest branch of the dispersion, the specific choice of $S$ is not expected to lead to qualitatively new low energy behavior within the parameter regime explored here.